 Many people enjoy using a stationary bicycle while watching their favorite television program.
 You can add a book holder and read your favorite magazine or book while riding.

 For the home exerciser who wants a little tougher workout machine, a rowing machine fits the bill.
 Rowing machines engage your legs, arms and abdominal muscles.
-A rowing machine gives you a steady workout for all the major muscle groups, including your heart and lungs.
+An ERG rowing machine gives you a steady workout for all the major muscle groups, including your heart and lungs.

 Climbing stairs is a great way to get a good whole-body workout.
 Stair stepper machines help you get the benefit of climbing stairs without the stress on your joints that actually climbing stairs can cause.